|Program Name||Master of Science in Project Management|

 This certificate program in project management is designed with sufficient course flexibility to accommodate professionals with various levels of project management experience.
 Project management principles are applicable to both manufacturing and service industries including professionals in fields such as software engineering, construction management, and financial services.
 Learn More

 Interested in our Project Management Program but think your background might not be a match?
 Consider our ALIGN program.
-Created specifically to prepare bachelor’s degree holders for high-demand industries, regardless of their experience or undergraduate major, ALIGN offers custom curricula in hybrid formats on all our campuses and includes the benefits of our co-op experience and Northeastern’s global network.
-To learn more, visit our ALIGN website.
+Created specifically to prepare bachelor’s degree holders for high-demand industries, regardless of their experience or undergraduate major, ALIGN offers custom curricula and includes the benefits of our co-op experience and Northeastern’s global network.
+To learn more about our ALIGN program offerings and campus locations, visit our ALIGN website.